Fan hospitalized after scary fall from outfield wall during Cubs and Pirates game

 “Tonight, during the seventh inning of the game at PNC Park, an adult male fell from the right field bleachers onto the field of play,” the Pirates said in a statement.

 “Pittsburgh EMS, as well as the Pirates and Cubs athletic training teams and other PNC Park personnel reacted and responded immediately and administered care.
 He was transported to Allegheny General Hospital.
 No further information is available at this time.
-Our thoughts and prayers are with him and his family.”
+Our thoughts and prayers are with him and his family,” the statement said.

 Play was stopped as medical staff attended to the fan before eventually carting him off the field.